Search within Lanny's blog:

 ……

-In the name “Heavenly Vessel,” heavenly indicates the divine connections, and vessel means blood vessel.
-Putting them together, it means blood vessel left in the human world by the divine.
-In the legends of this world, every couple hundred years, one of the blood vessels left in this world by the divine would be awaken.
+In the name “Heavenly Vessel,” heavenly indicates the divine connections, and vessel means container for the blood.
+Putting them together, it means vessel of divine blood descended to the human world.
+In the legends of this world, every couple hundred years, one of the Heavenly Vessels left in this world by the divine would awaken.

-Such blood vessel could mean mighty and invincible fighting power.
-For example, the great general in the Nasgu Kingdom far, far away.
-At the brink of the complete destruction of the kingdom by the barbarians, with shear personal brevity and fighting power, he killed the majority of the barbarian assembly and made history.
+Being a Heavenly Vessel could mean they possess mighty and invincible fighting power, for example, the great general in the Nasgu Kingdom far, far away.
+At the brink of the complete destruction of their kingdom by the barbarians, with shear personal valor and fighting power, he killed the majority of the barbarian elder assembly and made history.

-Some “Heavenly Vessel” would show extreme genius in art or intellectual development.
-For example the Great Wizard Poore in the western world, who only passed away three hundred years ago, and his wife, playwright Fubo.
+Some “Heavenly Vessels” would show extreme genius in art or intellectual development, for example the Great Wizard Poore in the western world, who only passed away three hundred years ago, and his wife, playwright Fubo.

-Of course, no one could prove that they were true blood vessels left by divine creatures to overcome the many tribulations of the world.
-But these people did, in fact, brought peace to the world together with many other things.
+Of course, no one could prove that they were true Heavenly Vessels left by divine creatures to overcome the many tribulations of the world.
+But these people did, in fact, bring peace to the world along with many other things.

-And all the “Heavenly Vessels” vanished at the end.
+In the end all of the “Heavenly Vessels” vanished.
 No one, not even any country could find any trace of them.
 They would appear all of a sudden and then disappear out of the blue.
-Other than some obscure records, they didn’t leave anything that could have proved their existence.
+Other than some obscure records, they didn’t leave anything that could have proven their existence.

-And the middle-aged man on wheelchair happened to be one of the very few who knew for sure that such “Heavenly Vessel” phenomenon indeed existed.
+The middle-aged man on wheelchair happened to be one of the very few who knew for sure that such “Heavenly Vessel” phenomenon did indeed exist.

 For some unknown reason, after Fan Shen died, his soul came to this world.
-And just like that……was miraculously reincarnated into an infant’s body, and the infant’s father or mother happened to be the mysterious “Heavenly Vessel” in this continent.
+And just like that……was miraculously reincarnated into an infant’s body, and the infant’s father or mother happened to be the mysterious “Heavenly Vessel” bloodline on this continent.

 By daybreak, the battlefield had been cleaned up.
-The horse-wagon slowly followed the stone slab road eastbound.
-Right behind the horse-wagon, a troop of dark riders and a pale middle-aged man on wheelchair made up an eerie scene.
+The horse-drawn wagon slowly followed the stone slab road eastbound.
+Right behind the horse-drawn wagon, a troop of dark riders and a pale-faced middle-aged man in a wheelchair made up an eerie scene.

-A small rock on the road gave the horse-wagon a bump, which awakened the infant lying flatly on the soft silky mat.
+A small rock on the road gave the horse-drawn wagon a bump, which woke the infant lying flatly on the soft silky mat.

-The infant’s stares dispiritedly skipped the faces of the men who had saved his life, and instead, fixed upon the direction the wagon was heading, totally different from a normal infant’s eyes, where the stares would be constantly wobbling, and the eyes would remain clear but unfocused.
+The infant’s stare dispiritedly wandered about, skipping the faces of the men who had saved his life, and instead, fixed upon the direction the wagon was heading.
+The stare was totally different from a normal infant’s stare, which would constantly wobble but remain clear yet unfocused.
 The stare now contained something more, something beyond words.

 No one knew that such a fragile, small body actually contained a soul from a different world.